ahuacate/pve-nas/README.md

 ## 3.3.
 Create a KODI_RSYNC User

-KODI_RSYNC is a special user created for synchronising a portable or remote media player with your PVE NAS media library.
+"kodi_rsync" is a special user account created for synchronising a portable or remote kodi media player with a hard disk to your PVE NAS media video, music and photo libraries.
 Connection is by rSSH rSync.
-Its ideal for travellers or persons going away to a remote location with poor or no internet access.
-Our rSync script will securely connect to your File Server and;
+This is for persons wanting a portable copy of their media for travelling to remote locations where there is limited bandwidth or no internet access.

-- rSync mirror your selected media library to your kodi player USB disk.
+"kodi_rsync" is NOT a media server for Kodi devices.
+If you want a home media server then create our PVE Jellyfin CT.
+Our rSync script will securely connect to your PVE NAS and;
-- copy your latest media only to your kodi player USB disk.
+- rsync mirror your selected media library to your kodi player USB disk
-- remove the oldest media to fit newer media.
+- copy your latest media only to your kodi player USB disk

-This is ideally suited for holiday homes, yachts or people on the move.
+- remove the oldest media to fit newer media

-The first step involves creating a new user called "kodi_rsync" on your File Server which has limited and restricted permissions granting rSync read access only to your media libraries.
+- fill your USB disk to a limit set by you.

-The second step, performed at a later stage, is setting up a CoreElec or LibreElec player hardware with a USB hard disk and installing our rSync scripts along with your PVE NAS user "kodi_rsync" private ssh ed25519 key.
+The first step involves creating a new user called "kodi_rsync" on your PVE NAS which has limited and restricted permissions granting rSync read access only to your media libraries.
+The second step, performed at a later stage, is setting up a CoreElec or LibreElec player hardware with a USB hard disk and installing our rSync client scripts along with your PVE NAS user "kodi_rsync" private ssh ed25519 key.